psmak3/OGspew/_posts/national/2015-05-13-national-identitycrisis.md

 So what do each one of these guys have in common?
-They all suppport Donald Trump as of right now.
+They all support Donald Trump as of right now.